 gpg> save

-This is where the magic happens.
+This is the step that does the heavy lifting.
 Edit ~/.gnupg/gpg-agent.conf:

 # Cache timeout (in seconds)